scotttyso/iac-easy-aci/README.md

 * tfc_organization (TFCB Organization Name)
 * agent_pool (The Name of the Agent Pool in the TFCB Account).
 To Create: [Intersight Service for Terraform](https://community.cisco.com/t5/data-center-and-cloud-documents/intersight-service-for-terraform/ta-p/4301093)
-* vcs_repo (The Name of your Version Control Repository. i.e. CiscoDevNet/intersight-tfb-iks)

 ### APIC Variables